novak-stevanovic/nuterm/README.md

 # Nuterm

 __Nuterm__ is a lightweight C library for terminal control: for each terminal function(changing color, style, clearing display, etc.) it emits the correct escape codes(based on auto-detected terminal emulator and how many colors it supports).
-It offers optional output buffering for smooth redraws, unifies input events (key presses and window resizes) and a simple main loop abstraction.
+It offers optional output buffering for smooth redraws, unifies input events (key presses and window resizes) and a simple main loop abstraction that allows custom events.

 ## Dependencies